George Spangler Farm & Field Hospital

 Meticulously renovated, the site features restored, original buildings from the 1863 battle to inspire and explore:

 • The stone farmhouse where George Spangler, his wife Elizabeth and four children lived.
 The family chose to remain during the battle and ongoing field hospital activities, with all six family members moved to just one room of their house.
+View the exterior of the home during your visit.

 • The Pennsylvania bank barn served as the hospital where both Union and Confederate soldiers received care.